-Role of School Boards
+Role and accountability of school Boards

-In Maddever v Umawera School Board [1993] 2 NZLR 478 Williams J discussed the role of school Boards as follows:
+In Maddever v Umawera School Board [1993] 2 NZLR 478 Williams J discussed the role of school Boards (at p 505).

-The 1989 Act was based on Administering for excellence: The Report of the Task Force to Review Education Administration (the Picot report (1988)) which found that the existing administrative structure of the Education Act 1964 was over-centralised and overly complex.
+The [Education Act 1989] was based on Administering for Excellence: The Report of the Task Force to Review Education Administration (the Picot report (1988)) which found that the existing administrative structure of the Education Act 1964 was overcentralised and overly complex.
 Its recommendations for change were largely implemented in the Education Act 1989, the title of which states that it is "An Act to reform the administration of education".
 The statute brought about a marked devolution of decision making away from the Minister of Education so that schools became the basic unit of education administration.
-The primary mechanisms in the statute to achieve the legislative objectives were the novel concept of Boards of Trustees who were given by s 75 broad powers to manage schools and the idea of a school charter....
+The primary mechanisms in the statute to achieve the legislative objectives were the novel concept of Boards of Trustees who were given by s 75 broad powers to manage schools and the idea of a school charter.

-Williams J then referred to section 61 of the Education Act.
-Williams J went on to say:
+Williams J then referred to the requirements relating to charters in section 61 of the Education Act and went on to say (at p 505):

-It is thus clear that the Act contemplates that the board, in consultation with the Minister, should have a significant role in determining the school's educational goals and a degree of independence in deciding how those goals should be achieved.
-While the Ministry of Education influences a school's broad objectives through the application of the national educational guidelines established under s 60A... and the Minister also has a power of approval of school charters, the guidance thus provided is in rather general terms.
-It is for the parents, staff and other persons to largely determine the distinctive character of the charter for a particular school. (p.505)
+It is thus clear that the [Education Act 1989] contemplates that the board, in consultation with the Minister, should have a significant role in determining the school's educational goals and a degree of independence in deciding how those goals should be achieved.
+While the Ministry of Education influences a school's broad objectives through the application of the national educational guidelines established under s 60A ... and the Minister also has a power of approval of school charters, the guidance thus provided is in rather general terms.
+It is for the parents, staff and other persons to largely determine the distinctive character of the charter for a particular school.

-Williams J noted that the accountability of school Boards was achieved in a number of ways, including the requirement that Boards must adhere to their charters.
+Williams J noted that the accountability of school Boards was achieved in several ways, including the requirement that Boards must adhere to their charters.

 The policy of the Education Act, therefore, is to decentralise the administration of education so that Boards of Trustees are responsible for the control and management of the schools.
 Although school Boards have considerable power to manage schools, such powers are subject to any enactment and the law of New Zealand: sections 72 and 75 of the Education Act.
-The Education Act provides for a number of ways of achieving accountability of Boards, including the obligation to adhere to their school charters (which must incorporate guidelines specified by the Minister for the education services to be provided).
+The Education Act provides for several ways to achieve accountability by Boards, including the obligation for Boards to adhere to their school charters (which must incorporate guidelines specified by the Minister of Education for the education services to be provided).